vertica/VerticaPy/docs/source/user_guide_full_stack.rst

           :text-align: center
           :class-card: custom-card-7

+          10 mins
+          ^^^^^^^^
-          Understanding the 'Magic' methods of the vDataFrame
+          Uncover the 'Magic' methods of the vDataFrame, revealing powerful functionalities and enhancing
+          your data manipulation skills.

     .. grid-item::